-agg.method a character string naming an aggregation method which aggregates the p-values over the different data sets for a given cluster; either "Tippett" (Tippett's rule) or "Stouffer" (Stouffer's rule).
+or "Stouffer" (Stouffer's rule).
 This argument is only relevant if multiple data sets are specified in the function call.

-verbose logical value indicating whether the progress of the computation should be printed in the console.
+logical value indicating whether the progress of the computation should be printed a matrix or list of matrices for multiple data sets.
+The matrix or matrices have to in the console.